MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Enrolment/New-MgRoleManagementDirectoryRoleDefinition.md

 ```

 ### -IsBuiltIn
-Flag indicating if the unifiedRoleDefinition is part of the default set included with the product or custom.
+Flag indicating whether the role definition is part of the default set included in Azure Active Directory (Azure AD) or a custom definition.
 Read-only.
-Supports $filter (eq operator only).
+Supports $filter (eq, in).

 ```yaml
 Type: SwitchParameter